rnakato/Churros/docs/content/Tutorial.rst

     churros_callpeak -p 8 samplepairlist.txt hg38

+``churros_callpeak`` also outputs the correlation scores (Simpson index) and heatmaps.

 - Output

     - macs/ ... peak files called by MACS2. ``*_forFRiP`` is called without Input files for calculating FRiP scores.
 The log files are stored in *log. ``samplepairlist.txt`` in macs/ directory includes the filename of peak files that is used in ``churros_visualize``.
+    - simpson_peak_results/ ... results of one-by-one comparion (overlapped peak list and Venn diagram) and the heatmap of Simposon index of peak overlap for all peaks and top-ranked 2000 peaks

 churros_visualize: visualize read distributions by DROMPA+
 --------------------------------------------------------------------